We talk to Maz Cohen, founder of social gifting app Wisher.

 10. What book are you reading, or writing now?

 I wish I could say I’m actually reading!
 I’m not reading anything right now, as I just don’t have the time.
 The last book I read was “People over Profit” by an American entrepreneur Dale Partridge.
 The basis of the book is that there are better ways to do business that include authenticity, transparency and generosity.
 It’s about being a more “mature leader” and a “next-generation CEO”.

 11. Where do you see your business in five years, and how will you get there?

 Wisher will be the world’s biggest community for “giving” between brands, organisations and people.
 It will be the only platform that truly enables people’s wishes to happen.
-There is so much abundance in the world and I believe we can channel giving through Wisher.
+There is so much abundance in the world and I believe we can channel it, through Wisher.
 This is our wish!

 12. If you weren’t working on Wisher, what would you be doing?

 I’d run inspirational business summits in epic places around the world.
-I’m going to one now in November called “The Summit” and we’re all going on a boat from Miami to a private island in Barbados for a four day event.
+I’m going to one now in November called “The Summit” and we’re all going on a boat from Miami to a private island in Barbados for a four-day event.
 It’s apparently a mix between the Burning Man, TED and SXSW, and it will be charged with American entrepreneurial energy.

 13. Tell Springwise a secret…

-I met my parents in law on my wedding day.
+I met my parents-in-law on my wedding day.
 Yes, it was a whirlwind romance and I’m still married ten years later ☺

 14. How did you get your initial round of funding to get your company off the ground?